liip/LiipImagineBundle/README.md

 ## Use as a Service

-If you need to use your defined "filter sets" from within your controller, you can fetch this bundle's controller from the service container and handle the response yourself.
+If you need to use your defined "filter sets" from within your controller, you can fetch this bundle's FilterService from the service container to do the heavy lifting for you.

 ```php
 <?php